cassiozen/mithryn-ttrpg/rules.md

 Effects:

-Ability Checks: Roll all ability checks with disadvantage.
+Ability Checks: Roll all ability checks with a penalty of +1 to Targt Numbers.
 Combat: You only have one action per turn.

 ### Critical — “Clinging to Life”